 On March 25, 2009, MidAmerican Energy Company (MEC) requested an Iowa Utilities Board (IUB) review to establish advance ratemaking principles for up to 1,001 megawatts of proposed new wind generation to be built in Iowa between 2009 and 2012.
 At the same time, MEC and the Office of Consumer Advocate filed a negotiated advance ratemaking principles settlement agreement for the Board’s approval.
 The proposed project is called the Wind VII Iowa Project.
 Final determination of site locations for the project was not yet completed.

-On April 9, 2009, the Board issued an order docketing the case and setting a procedural schedule.
+On April 9, 2009, the Board issued an order docketing the case.
+The Board established a procedural schedule in an order dated April 22, 2009.
 A hearing was held, beginning on August 10, 2009.
 Intervenors in the case, NextEra Energy Resources, LLC and Iberdrola Rewewable, Inc., claimed that awarding MEC advance ratemaking principles would give MEC a competitive advantage in the wholesale market for wind generation.
 As they are not rate-regulated utilities, NextEra and Iberdrola are not eligible to receive advance ratemaking principles under the Iowa statute.
 As a rate-regulated utility providing retail service, MEC is subject to limits on its return on equity; NextEra and Iberdrola, as independent power producers are not.
 MEC stated that the project would benefit its retail customers by helping it fulfill environmental compliance needs, energy needs, capacity needs, customer pricing needs, fuel diversity needs, economic development needs, and Iowa energy policy needs.